An international experience with a company really sets you apart from the mainstream.

 Go to the application page and complete the online form and submit it electronically.
+Have your resume ready to upload with the application.
 At this time, you will also submit your $200 application fee.
-You will send your resume or CV, with some strong references, to us at email@example.com as a WORD or PDF document.
 We will then submit your resume to different firms here in Prague to get you approved.
-This can take between about two and three weeks.
+This will only take a few days and you will be all set.

 Session A: February 2 – February 29

 Session B: March 1 – March 28

 Session C: May 30 – August 22

 Session A: September 6 – October 3

 Session B: October 4 – October 31